American Civil War Life: Union Infantryman - Life On Campaign II

 Preliminaries To The March

 The now-awakened men, droopy-eyed, hazy, and/or resentful, haphazardly emerged from their shelters and lined up for Roll to be taken.
 Dependent on the marching timetables set by the commanding officers, there might have been a brief period of inactivity, after the Roll, before the march began.
-This allowed the troops to take a few bites of food or to make and drink coffee if desired (and not too nervous or excited about the day ahead).
+This allowed the troops to take a few bites of food or to make and drink coffee if desired (and not too nervous or excited about the day ahead), and respond to nature's call and perhaps wash face and hands.
 But often, there was no time whatsoever.

-The “baggage” packed, the men then put on their accoutrements, strapped on their knapsacks (and often required the help of comrades to do so) or slung their blanket rolls upon their left shoulders, took their arms, and lined-up within their Companies.
+The “baggage” packed, the men then put on their accoutrements - cartridge boxes, waist belts with cap pouches and bayonet scabbards, haversacks, and canteens - strapped on their knapsacks (and often required the help of comrades to do so) or slung their blanket rolls upon their left shoulders (or right, so long as work with musket was not hindered), took their arms, and lined-up within their Companies.
 The Companies then marched out to the de facto parade ground to unite into their respective Regiments, and the march of the Army began… Maybe.

 To Begin, Or Not To Begin